 - Cuisine: American

-Keywords: sticky buns, cinnamon rolls, pumpkin rolls, pumpkin cinnamon rolls, fall baking, fall breakfast, fall dessert, com comfort food, weekend recipe, weekend breakfast, pumpkin cake, brioche dough, pumpkin recipe, sweet pumpkin recipe
+Keywords: pumpkin cinnamon rolls with maple cream cheese frosting, pumpkin cinnamon rolls with cream cheese frosting, pumpkin maple cinnamon rolls, maple cream cheese frosting cinnamon rolls, sticky buns, cinnamon rolls, pumpkin rolls, pumpkin cinnamon rolls, fall baking, fall breakfast, fall dessert, com comfort food, weekend recipe, weekend breakfast, pumpkin cake, brioche dough, pumpkin recipe, sweet pumpkin recipe